vramdhanie/Jokes/OneLiners/demetrimartin.md

 #4
 Employee of the month is a good example of how somebody can be both a winner and a loser at the same time.

+#5
+The digital camera is a great invention because it allows us to reminisce.
+Instantly.